Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``Debye-Huckel``
 ----------------

-The Debye-Hückel model as :ct:`described here <DebyeHuckel>`.

-Additional parameters for this model are contained in the ``activity-data``
+A dilute liquid electrolyte which obeys the Debye-Hückel formulation for nonideality as :ct:`described here <DebyeHuckel>`.
+Additional parameters for this model are contained in the ``activity-data`` field:
-field:

 ``activity-data``
     The activity data field contains the following fields: